puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

 > **Note:** To use PuppetDB, the nodes at your site must be running Puppet version 3.8.1 or later.

 PuppetDB can be used with standalone Puppet deployments where each node runs `puppet apply`.
-Once connected to PuppetDB, `puppet apply` will do the following:
+When connected to PuppetDB, `puppet apply` does the following:

 * Send the node's catalog to PuppetDB
 * Query PuppetDB when compiling catalogs that collect [exported resources][exported]
 * Store facts in PuppetDB
 * Send reports to PuppetDB (optional)

 You will need to take the following steps to configure your standalone nodes to connect to PuppetDB.
-Note that since you must change Puppet's configuration on every managed node, **we strongly recommend that you do so with Puppet itself.**
+Note that because you must change Puppet's configuration on every managed node, **we strongly recommend that you do so with Puppet itself.**

 ## Step 1: Configure SSL